satellite-image-deep-learning/techniques/README.md

 ## Deep learning best practice
 * [4-ways-to-improve-class-imbalance](https://towardsdatascience.com/4-ways-to-improve-class-imbalance-for-image-data-9adec8f390f1) discusses the pros and cons of several rebalancing techniques, applied to an aerial dataset.
 Reason to read: models can reach an accuracy ceiling where majority classes are easily predicted but minority classes poorly predicted.
 Overall model accuracy may not improve until steps are taken to account for class imbalance.
 * [Seven steps towards a satellite imagery dataset](https://omdena.com/blog/satellite-imagery-dataset/)
+* [Implementing Transfer Learning from RGB to Multi-channel Imagery](https://towardsdatascience.com/implementing-transfer-learning-from-rgb-to-multi-channel-imagery-f87924679166) -> takes a resnet50 model pre-trained on an input of 224x224 pixels with 3 channels (RGB) and updates it for a new input of 480x400 pixles and 15 channels (12 new + RGB) using keras

 # Image formats, data management and catalogues
 * [GeoServer](http://geoserver.org/) -> an open source server for sharing geospatial data